Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-19-Connecting the WiFi dongle.md

-This time, the two probes were connected on the same data line, one very close to the dongle and the other close to the laptop, because we wanted to see if there's any voltage loss across the long wires, which wuld affect the signal quality, but it appeared to not be any, which was good news for us, but the WiFi was still showing up as an unrecognised USb device.
+This time, the two probes were connected on the same data line, one very close to the dongle and the other close to the laptop, because we wanted to see if there's any voltage loss across the long wires, which would affect the signal quality, but it appeared to not be any, which was good news for us, meaning that the wires don't have enough impedance to affect the signal but the WiFi was still showing up as an unrecognised USB device.
 Trying to probe the signal as the mouse was connected, was showing again the previous waveform, the one on multiple voltage levels, rather than the strange clock-looking one.
 Probing the 5V and the GND lines showed us that the voltage levels stays constant when any device is connected, so that wasn't the issue.